department-of-veterans-affairs/vagov-content/pages/burials-memorials/burial-in-private-cemetery.md

 Contact the cemetery, funeral home, or other party responsible for accepting delivery of the headstone, marker or medallion.
 If they haven’t received it, please call us at the number above.

-## What do I do if I need to file a complaint?
+## What should I do if I need to file a complaint?

 If you have a complaint about a private cemetery policy, there are organizations that can help you resolve it.
 [Get help resolving your complaint (PDF).](https://www.cem.va.gov/cem/docs/factsheets/cando.pdf)